Ideles in higher dimension: Historical Background and Introduction

 where the direct limit is over all finite subsets $S\subset |X|$ and $F_v$ is the henselization of $F$ at $v$.
 Here $|X|$ denotes the set of closed points of the scheme $X$.
 The corresponding classical class group is defined to be

 The properties of these topological group, or more precisely their complete analogs, were first studied by Chevalley and Weil in the 1930s.

-The first one to realize that in order to generalize these idelic groups to higher dimensions one has to use higher Milnor $K$-theory \cite{Milnor} was Parshin \cite{Parshin}.
-He was able to write down an idele class group for two-dimensional schemes using a concept called Parshin chains today.
+Parshin \cite{Parshin} was the first to realize that one has to use higher Milnor $K$-theory \cite{Milnor} in order to generalize these idelic groups to higher dimensions.
+He was able to write down an idele class group for two-dimensional schemes using a concept nowadays called Parshin chains.
 Parshin chains are higher dimensional analogs of the places of a one-dimensional global field.
-A few years later a slightly different two-dimensional class group was studied in detail by Kato and Saito who proved the basic properties of two-dimensional class field theory; for an overview see \cite{KS1}.
-Several people tried to generalize this idelic approach to class field theory to higher dimensions.
-In fact Beilinson had generalized adeles to arbitrary dimensions \cite{Bei}, but the theory of ideles remained mysterious.
+A few years later a slightly different two-dimensional class group was studied in detail by Bloch \cite{Bloch} and by Kato and Saito who proved basic properties of two-dimensional class field theory; for an overview see \cite{KS1}.
+For the last thirty years people tried to generalize such an idelic class group to dimensions greater than two.
+In fact Beilinson had generalized adeles to arbitrary dimensions \cite{Bei}, but the theory of ideles remained mysterious, see~\cite{Raskind} Sec.\ 6.2.

-Kato and Saito were able to define a class group for higher dimensional schemes using Nisnevich cohomology of some Milnor $K$-sheaf \cite{KS2}, but it was not clear why this group should be idelic, i.e.~why it should have a simple presentation in terms of Milnor $K$-groups of higher local fields.
-In this note we propose a notion of ideles for higher dimensional schemes and we will explain why the higher Kato-Saito class group is indeed idelic.
+Without defining explicit idelic class groups Kato and Saito developed class field theory of higher dimensional schemes using a certain Nisnevich cohomology group of some Milnor $K$-sheaf \cite{KS2}, see also Sections \ref{CompNis} and \ref{CFT} of this note.

-Further applications of our idelic methods will be given elsewhere.
-In particular we refer to~\cite{KeSai} for applications to higher cohomological Hasse principles in the sense of Kato~\cite{KatoHasse}.
+In an attempt to strengthen and simplify Kato's and Saito's class field theory Schmidt, Spie\ss , Wiesend and the author developed a version of the class group in higher dimensions which does not use Milnor $K$-theory, see \cite{SchmidtSpiess}, \cite{Wiesend}, \cite{KSch} and \cite{Kerz}.
+This class group is very explicit, but one of its disadvantages is that one does not know how to treat wild ramification over a finite field using it.

+In this note we present the missing idelic interpretation of the higher class field theory of Kato and Saito.
+The precise result is stated in Theorem~\ref{Niscompteo2}.
+Let us explain the problem: Given an integral normal scheme $X$ of dimension $d$ which is proper over $\Spec(\Z)$, Kato and Saito defined a relative class group

+The argument $\mathcal I$ in the Nisnevich relative Milnor $K$-sheaf $\mathcal{K}^M_{d}(\mathcal{O}_{X}, \mathcal I)$ is a non-vanishing coherent ideal sheaf of $X$, which is the analog of a modulus of ramification in classical class field theory.
+For simplicity we assume that the function field $F$ of $X$ has no real embedding $F\hookrightarrow \mathbb R$.
+Higher class field theory is the study of the reciprocity map

+where $F^{ab}_{\mathcal I}$ is the maximal abelian extension of $F$ whose ramification is bounded by $\mathcal I$ in an appropriate sense.
+For a summary of the main results of Kato and Saito in terms of our new idelic class group see Section~\ref{CFT}.